aionnetwork/aion-docs/interface/staking-interface-integration.md

 ## Undelegate

 The un-delegation of stake is a **two-step process** (since unbonding of stake is involved).
 When a user calls the undelegate function in the PoolRegistry, an undelegateTo is triggered in the StakerRegistry, which returns the corresponding undelegateId, which uniquely identifies the thawing of this parcel of stake.
-After the thawing period has elapsed, any user can call the finalizeUndelegate function, either through the PoolRegistry or directly in the StakerRegistry with the unvoteId of the delegator, to release the liquid coins back to their account.
+After the thawing period has elapsed, any user can call the finalizeUndelegate function, either through the PoolRegistry or directly in the StakerRegistry with the unvoteId (undelegateId) of the delegator, to release the liquid coins back to their account.

 ![Undelegate](/resources/interface/undelegate.png)